 The goal of professional development and community development requirements are to develop important "soft skills" necessary for future employment and job success.
 These include, but are not limited to communication, teamwork, critical thinking, organization, networking, problem solving, and leadership.
 Many of these are interpersonal skills which require interaction with people outside the mathematics community.
 Professional and community development are done throughout one's career.
 The goal of the professional development requirement is to set a precedent for students to become lifelong learners toward bettering themselves as professionals.
-The goal of the community development requirement is to set a precedent for students to engage in their communities and work to improve them.
+The goal of the community development requirement is to set a precedent for students to improve them.